-The design and creation process explores both the aesthetic and functional natures of the piece.
+The design and creation process explores both the aesthetic and functional natures of each piece.
 All pieces are created with a high level of detail and care, focusing on the process and the handwork involved in each step.
-When incorporating organic materials, pieces become predominantly one-of-a-kind in nature, due to the unique stones and crystals used in each piece.
-Items may also have different markings from the metalwork process.
+When incorporating organic materials, such as metal-cast botanicals, pieces become one-of-a-kind, due to the unique stones and crystals used in each piece.
+Items may also have different markings from the creation process.
 Hammering and filing marks are equal parts development as well as contributing to the overall design aesthetic.
 These imprints showcase the jewelry’s handcrafted authenticity and further impart a personal touch and handcrafted feel.

-Each design requires different tools, materials, and techniques; often ranging from cutting, polishing, and drilling stones to hand sawing and hammering raw metal sheets, forming wire, riveting, soldering, or any combination in-between.
+Each design requires different tools, materials, and techniques; often ranging from cutting, polishing, and drilling stones to hand sawing and hammering raw metal sheets, forming wire, riveting, soldering, or any combination of techniques.